-- Non-therapeutic CGM devices used as an adjunct to SBGM - Rental of therapeutic CGM devices - Non-medical items, even if the items may be used to serve a medical purpose: - Smart devices (smart phones, tablets, personal computers, etc.) used as CGM monitors. - Medical supplies used with non-covered equipment.
+- Rental of therapeutic or adjunct CGM devices - Non-medical items, even if the items may be used to serve a medical purpose: - Smart devices (smart phones, tablets, personal computers, etc.) used as CGM monitors. - Medical supplies used with non-covered equipment.
 An exception would be for the transmission and receiving of data, using a smart device application, from a client's personally-owned smart device, who meet the medical criteria for telemonitoring services.